usethesource/rascal-maven-plugin/README.md

 This MVN plugin runs the experimental Rascal checker and compiler.

-* You have to provide it a source location of the compiler to run using the `<boot>` parameter.
+* You can to provide it a source location of the compiler to run using the `<boot>` parameter.
-* It loads a Rascal interpret and then the source of the compiler into that interpreter.
+* It loads a Rascal interpreter and then the source of the compiler into that interpreter.
 * Then it executes the Rascal checker and prints the results on the commandline.
 * The build fails if errors are detected.
 Warnings are only printed.